Inside the Vanderbilt mansions and their unbelievable family secrets

 Triple Palace: prestigious architects

 To design the palazzo, William H hired architects John B Snook, the man behind the original Grand Central Depot, and Charles B Atwood, who went on to create a number of monumental buildings for the 1893 World's Columbian Exposition in Chicago.
-More than 600 skilled labourers worked on the project, which cost a total of $55 million (£45.6m) when adjusted for inflation.
+More than 600 skilled labourers worked on the project, which cost a total of $55 million (£44m) in today's money.

 Triple Palace: art gallery